MicrosoftDocs/Hololens/hololens/hololens2-development-edition-faq.md

 ### Can I "upgrade" my HoloLens 2 (device only) device to the HoloLens 2 Development Edition to get the trial credits?

 No, we do not offer device transfer plans.
+There is no ability to transfer from any edition to any other edition.

 ### What is Unity Pro?